Nathan-Froeh/BYOB/README.md

 ```

 https://pure-stream-85311.herokuapp.com/api/v1/newpokemon<br/>
-add new pokemon to specified type
+Add new pokemon to specified type, new types need to be made before pokemon.

 example body
 ```